1.0 | Overview |

 12.1 | If a game is a "neutral site", then both teams may use up to two bonuses each. |

-12.11 | The first and last regular season games for the Power Conference will be neutral sites.
-This was created to allow a championship game between the two Power Divisional winners.
+12.11 | AMENDED 2025: The final regular season weekend slate of games for most conferences will be neutral sites.
+This was created to allow a championship game between the top 2 teams in each participating conference.
 The non-championship teams will play consolation games.
 Consolation games are not considered conference games within the standings.
 In the event of a tie in a conference championship game, the following tie-breaker rules will be utilized: a) regular season head-to-head b) overall conference record c) total points scored for the season d) BCS ranking |

-12.12 | New For 2023: Non-Power teams will have at least 1 game designed at a neutral-site game.
+12.13 | Non-Power teams will have at least 1 game designed at a neutral-site game.
 This rule was created because there is an odd number of regular season games and to keep the balance of home and road games even. |

 13.0 | BCS Playoffs |